Back at the hotel, they bumped into each other at the doors. Their hotel rooms’ doors to be exact.

 It seemed like Nic lucked out better than Wallace since Nic was seen on a bed.
 Actually, it was Wallace who forgot that his and Nic’s room was one of those with two beds apart from each other while the girls had taken on a room with a single bed because they were as close as sisters anyway and did not mind sharing.
 If only Wallace had remembered rather than fighting so fiercely with Nic earlier.
 Losing your head during the heat of anger was not cool at all.
 And this time, Wallace had to pay for it.
 Yet Nic was not immersed in joy either since Cyndi was giving him the silent treatment again.
 Between the two guys, who won the battle and who lost?

-The next day arrived and the two couples had breakfast down on 3rd floor in one of the shops inside the hotel.
-Wallace was rubbing his back when the girls brought foods and drinks back to the table.
+The next day arrived and the two couples had breakfast down on the third floor in one of the shops inside the hotel.
+Wallace was rubbing his back when the girls brought food and drinks back to the table.

 “You got beat up last night, didn’t you?”
 Nic asked, eyeing Wallace’s movement suspiciously.
 “Serves you right for…”